 Behaviour and Anti-Bullying

 At John Stainer we place great emphasis on positively rewarding self-discipline and motivation.
 We encourage children to understand why certain kinds of behaviour are acceptable and others are not.
 We help them to understand why we need rules and encourage self-respect, respect for other people, other cultures and our environment.
-To be most effective, home and school need to work together in managing behavior.
+To be most effective, home and school need to work together in managing behaviour.
 We are always happy to support you if you are experiencing difficulties at home, we have a dedicated School Home Support worker who you can self-refer to at any time.

 OFSTED 2012 - Pupils say that any incidents of bullying are dealt with quickly and effectively by the school.
 They show an exceptional understanding of different forms of bullying, and have been well prepared to deal with safe practices in using electronic media such as chat sites on computers and mobile phones.
 Pupils responded particularly well to the theme for the week that it is ‘cool to be kind’ by sharing with each other their random acts of kindness.
 This behaviour is also typical, as they show great care and consideration for each other.